microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraDomainNameReference.md

 # Get-EntraDomainNameReference

 ## SYNOPSIS
-This cmdlet retrieves the objects that are referenced by a given domain name.
+This cmdlet retrieves the objects that are referenced with a given domain name.

 ## SYNTAX